neopragma/rpn_kata/README.md

 pipeline for a web service and front-end web app that implements an RPN calculator.

+I decided to implemented it with NodeJS and the Express server to serve both the API and the static front-end files, and used React to implement a simple Single-Page-App for the front-end.

 ## Setup

 Make sure you have Node >= 6 installed and on your path.